Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

     ```

 2. Create a command.
-    First create a command handle, and then define the command and type.
+    Create a command handle, and then define the command and type:

     ```c
     void